AlbertMietus/MESS/SoftwareCompetence/RequirementsTraceability-demo/demo/demo2-tracking.rst

 .. note::

    As ‘needs’ currently does not support classical *RTM*\s, I can’t generate/show it here.
-See :ref:`RT_RTM_CALC2` to get the idea.
+See :ref:`a manually made TRM <RT_RTM_CALC2>` to get the idea.
 As you will see: it’s easy to read.
    |BR|
    However, its quite hard to grasp deep relations; then the tree above is more helpfull.